emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   implementations of PURL.

-* **URL** (Uniform Resource Locator) gives the location of an object on the World Wide Web; the most familiar type of URL is a web address.
+* **URL** (Uniform Resource Locator) gives the location of an object on the World Wide Web; the most familiar type of URL is a website address.

 # Acknowledgements {-}